-- 1.2.7 The Elizabeth Line is a major infrastructure project, which will provide rail services between Reading in the west to Shenfield in the East and which will provide services across London.
-The project is expected to be completed by late 2018 and will provide very frequent services from both Shenfield and Brentwood Stations, to and through London.
-At peak times the current planned timetable includes 12 services per hour from both stations to London5, on top of the existing services that serve these two stations.
+- 1.2.8 The Elizabeth Line is a major infrastructure project, which will provide rail services between Reading in the west and Shenfield in the east and will provide services across London.
+The project was expected to be completed by late 2018, however it has been delayed and is now expected to open in 2020.
+The Elizabeth Line will provide very frequent services from both Shenfield and Brentwood Stations, to and through London.
+At peak times the current planned timetable includes 12 services per hour from both stations to London, on top of the existing services that serve these two stations.
 This will provide a very large increase in capacity for rail travel, as well as the improved service frequencies.
-In addition, the Elizabeth Line will provide improved access to parts of London and beyond, including Heathrow, which were not previously served directly. - 1.2.8 At this stage the impact of the scheme is unknown and there will be a need to monitor and review the situation once the services are operational.
-This will assist in providing a better understanding of how the introduction of additional services, to new destinations, will impact
+In addition, the Elizabeth Line will provide improved access to parts of London and beyond, including Heathrow, which were not previously served directly. - 1.2.9 The Environmental Statement (ES) produced as part of the Crossrail Planning Application produced in February 2005, includes the expected transport impacts at both Shenfield and